-Electrical wiring is not required for water meters.
-A DIN connector has been wired to the Relay Board at the bottom of the enclosure and is mounted on the side of the enclosure for quick connection.
-Refer to Section 7, Diagram 4, for the internal water meter connection locations.
+The pigtail is connected to the Relay Board at the bottom of the enclosure.
+Refer to Section 7, Diagram 4, for the water meter connection location.
 The connections are made to J11.
 Connect water meter #1 to positions 13 and 14.
 Connect water meter #2 to positions 15 and 16.